Inner Harbor Baltimore

 I envision a future for Baltimore, in which the youth population across the trenches will be provided support for educational experiences and growth and also in the humanities that can inspire them to embrace a future of education and life-long learning and in turn enrich their communities and uplift them from the wreckage of poverty and violence.

-These art illustrations and painting on a wall in Baltimore, reminds me of the children's competition "So You Think You Can Dance" which runs its current 13th season with an installment featuring young dancers.
-FOX News has renewed the Emma-Award winning "So You Think You Can Dance" featuring a young generation of dancers across the US who are skilled in various dance styles such as contemporary, tap, hip-hop, ball room, breaking or animation, and a paired up by All-Stars to perfect their arts and compete for Americas greatest.
+These art illustrations and painting on a wall in Baltimore reminds me of the children's competition "So You Think You Can Dance" which runs its current 13th season with an instalment featuring young dancers.
+FOX News has renewed the Emma-Award winning "So You Think You Can Dance" featuring a young generation of dancers across the US who are skilled in various dance styles such as contemporary, tap, hip-hop, ballroom, breaking or animation, and a paired up by All-Stars to perfect their arts and compete for Americas greatest.

 Indeed, Baltimore’s Inner Harbor has so many remarkable stories to tell her visitors.
 From its heyday during the years of the 18th century, when it served as the nation’s leading shipbuilding site, and then gradually transforming herself to one of the country’s major sites for oyster canning, steel working, railroad building, immigration port and military supply center, the city is a melting pot of cultures.
 In 1980, the Inner Harbor area underwent a major revitalization with the addition of many attractions, hotels, restaurants and shops.